There must be those among whom we can sit down and weep, and still be counted as warriors.

 You’ll have the option to join Molly each week for live Q&A meetings, which provide an opportunity to discuss what’s arising for you as you go through the course.
 These meetings will be held on Wednesdays from 5pm – 6pm PST (8pm – 9pm EST) on the dates listed below.

-We’ll provide you with a video tutorial, plus detailed instructions, so that you can be set up for the discussions using GoToMeeting.
+We’ll provide you with a video tutorial, plus detailed instructions, so that you can be set for the discussions using Zoom.

 Meetings will be recorded for those unable to participate and a link posted by end-of-day Friday.